Charrería: History

 The origins of Mexican bullfighting and equestrian sports date back to the mid-16th century, shortly after the introduction of cattle and horses.
 The introduction was successful, as cattle and horses multiplied and spread rapidly throughout the country, that soon after, there were more cattle and horses in Mexico than in Spain.

 The first cattle ranching activities centered primarily around the leather and tallow industry, both for export and domestic consumption.
 In 1587, for example, more than 64,350 cattle hides left the port of Veracruz for the port of Seville.
 This cattle ranching was carried out by hunting wild bulls with the use of the desjerretadera, a 20-palmos (4.5-meter) lance with a crescent-shaped blade at the end for hamstringing the bulls.
 A vaquero (cowherd) on horseback, carrying the desjerretadera, would gallop at full speed behind a wild bull and, positioning himself slightly to one side, strike the hock of one of its legs, severing the flesh and sinews, instantly incapacitating it.
 The vaquero would then dismount and finish off the bull by stabbing it in the neck, then skinning and removing the tallow, leaving the flesh and the rest to rot in the countryside.

 Hunting wild cattle in Colonial Mexico (1582).
 This was the first Mexican vaquero task turned into sport.

 From this New World ranching activity emerged what can be considered the first Mexican bullfighting-equestrian sport.
 Horsemen, not involved with the vaquero trade, would go out into the countryside with the aforementioned desjarretadera to hunt bulls for simple recreation or enjoyment because, according to them, it made them tough and "strong" or agile in the saddle.
-Agustín Dávila Padilla, a Dominican priest, referred to this sport when recounting what happened to a Mexican Caballero in the 16th century:

-A son of a Caballero, one of the noblest in Mexico, having taken the habit in our house, left it because he did not think he could lead that life.
-While he was staying at one of his father's ranches outside the city, while his hair, which the crown had made disproportionate, was growing, he exercised himself in accordance with his position and the custom of those born in this country.
-Having ordered a horse to be saddled, he mounted it with a desjarretadera in his hand to bring down some cattle, as is customary for those who pride themselves on being horsemen, both for their recreation and because it makes them tough and strong in the saddle.
-The most gallant riders usually carry the ferrule of desjarretadera on the side of their eyes, and the crescent blade turned toward themselves, so that when they perform the pass they may come out with greater air and gallantry, and wound the bull with greater force.
-The poor little caballero was thus engaged when he suddenly stumbled and fell, and he struck the sharp iron of the desjarretadera, which tore his guts and exposed his entrails, leaving him pitifully dead.